Composition

 4. Identification of biomarkers in exosomes such as liquid biopsy in patients with lung and ovarian cancer.
 With this line we intend, through a first basic approach, to characterize and compare the protein and microRNA content of exosomes from the secretome of paired sensitive and resistant lung cancer cell lines.
 In the translational study of the project, the candidates identified in the cell lines in circulating exosomes from samples of lung and ovarian cancer patients are being validated, which have given rise to different results.
 On the one hand, two candidate miRNAs with prognostic significance in this pathology, and on the other hand, a miRNA with possible universal value has been identified as endogenous capable of normalizing the value of the content of the exosomal miRNoma, both in healthy individuals and in individuals with different tumor types.
 These results have given rise to a European patent that is in national phases and the obtaining of a Caixa Impulse Validate project for the constitution of a Spin-off, in our institution focused on the development of a first RUO product for the normalization of exosomal content. in human blood samples, in addition to two manuscripts in preparation, as well as the defense of Julia Jiménez's thesis in July 2019.

-5. Fine-tuning of high performance techniques available to the National Health System (NHS).
+7. Fine-tuning of high performance techniques available to the National Health System (NHS).
 (NGS and Characterization of DNA methylation status).
 Implicit in the group's cross-cutting lines and in our commitment to support the implementation in the NHS of the technological advances derived from our research activity, we have fine-tuned the characterization of the methylation status at the PAZ genetics facilities of DNA through the use of these new aspects of NGS applied to the field of epigenetics, both from a global approach and limited to certain regions, to implement its possible care applicability in cancer patients through personalized panels in solid tumors including glioblastomas, through the use of Methylseq technology and the 850K EPIC-arrays.
 Likewise, in these years we have fine-tuned the use of commercial NGS panels in strict compliance with quality regulations to address the characterization of the genetic profile of tumors in patients with lung cancer.
 Thanks to the addition to our team such as Dra Rocío Rosas, Juan Rodés from 2022, we are starting the hospital implementation phase, in which we have already tested careers with various platforms from different commercial houses.
 Its fine-tuning would allow its use both for research activities and its future healthcare applicability, especially in the classification of brain tumors.
 This activity is financed by the Spanish Group of Transversal Oncology and Rare Orphan Tumors (Getthi), which has just financed the group with a competitive project for this purpose.
 Given the experience acquired by the group in the use of massive data, we have been able to participate in the EU ISIDORE project and have begun the study of predictive bioinformatic matrices of response to platinum treatment.
 We intend to combine the information available in public domain databases with relevant clinical information associated with our own experimental results (methylation and gene expression microarrays and microRNAs, bisulfite sequencing, RNAseq and miRNAseq) to generate a predictive matrix of response to treatment.
 With these analytical models, we intend to identify "global markers" that define a predictive profile for treatment with platinum in lung and ovarian cancer based on the transcriptome, microRNome, and/or methylome.
+This research line is led by Carlos Rodriguez Antolín, Bioinformatic of the group.

 Portofolio of services/Prices